brillout/wildcard-api/docs/readme.template.md

 In general,
 REST and GraphQL are the right tools to create an API that is meant to be used by third party developers.
-Otherwise, RPC tools are the way to go.
+Otherwise, RPC is the way to go.

 ## Getting Started